norgcollective/SaveKey/README.md

 ## Warnings

+- **Savekey has been developed as a two-file system. for github it has been compressed into one file.
+This might produce errors**
 - **SaveKey has been developed on and for Linux.
 It has never been tested for Windows.**
 - **SaveKey stores the Values in plain Text files (~/.savekey/*.json).
 It is not reccomended to store verry private data with KeySave**